BUDDLEIA (The Butterfly Bush)

 “Officials at the Department for Environment, Food and Rural Affairs (Defra) consider buddleia an ‘invasive alien’.
 What a pejorative term for such a beneficial plant.
 The phrase conjures up man-eating space monsters or foreign tanks roaring up our beaches.

 Gardeners are grateful for this undemanding plant.
-It’s easy to grow and copes with poor soil and wanton neglect.
-Trees and shrubs that flower in spring are two-a-penny.
+It’s easy to grow & copes with poor soil & wanton neglect.
+Trees & shrubs that flower in spring are two-a-penny.
 But late-summer colour, particularly that dazzling purple, is rare.

 And never forget the butterflies.
 No other plant is such a magnet to them.
-On warm days, flocks of tortoiseshells, peacocks, red admirals and other species will feast to such excess that they become sleepy and stay put, even if you breathe on them.
+On warm days, flocks of tortoiseshells, peacocks, red admirals & other species will feast to such excess that they become sleepy & stay put, even if you breathe on them.
 Species that hibernate need the food to help them through the coming winter.

 Buddleias provide nectar and pollen to bees and other insects.
 On a warm, still night, you’ll find as many moths feeding as there are butterflies by day.